Watch out for scams

 - Call your local health department.
 Ask about state or local certifying, licensing or accreditation bodies for the alternative medicine practice you're considering.

 - Ask questions.
 Ask CAM practitioners about their education, training, licenses and certifications.
 Ask if they specialize in particular diseases or health conditions and whether they frequently treat people with problems similar to yours.
-Also ask what treatments cost — and find out if your health insurance covers them.
+Also ask what treatments cost — and find out whether your health insurance covers them.

 - Be wary.
 As with supplements, be concerned if you hear big promises from a practitioner.
 Again, if it sounds too good to be true, it probably is.